-The Alliance will send you a Notice of Action (NOA) letter any time the Alliance denies, delays, terminates or modifies a request for health care services.
-If you disagree with the plan's decision, you can always file an appeal with the Alliance.
+The Alliance will send you a Notice of Action (NOA) letter any time the Alliance denies, delays, terminates, or modifies a request for health care services.
+If you disagree with the Alliance's decision, you can always file an appeal with the Alliance.
 Go to the Appeals section above for important information on filing your appeal.
-When the Alliance sends you a NOA it will inform you of all rights you have if you disagree with a decision we made.
+When the Alliance sends you a NOA it will tell you all the rights you have if you disagree with a decision we made.

-Contents in Notices
+Contents in notices